debraysimon/thingpark-global-sim/docs/device-manager-user-guide/create-devices/create-lorawan-device.md

   and
 [Configuring a LoRaWAN® AS routing profile for HSM](../manage-as-routing-profiles/configure-lorawan-as-routing-profile-for-hsm.md).

+&nbsp;

 1. In the navigation panel, click **Devices** to open the Devices panel.

 2. In the Add Devices frame of the Devices panel, click **Create**.

-    -\> By default, the New device dialog box appears with LoRaWAN® 1.1 connectivity and OTAA configuration.
+    -\&gt; By default, the New device dialog box appears with LoRaWAN® 1.1 connectivity and OTAA configuration.

     ![](./_images/creating-an-otaa-device.png)